 This work should allow ISC and member institutions to maximize the strategic value of the increased media interest in science which the COVID pandemic has afforded us.

-There will be an Expert Panel of 12 researchers, commentators and scientists who have made a significant contribution to the discourse on scientific literacy or whose work is well positioned to make a contribution to understanding public perceptions of science.
+An Expert Panel consists of 12 researchers, commentators and scientists who have made a significant contribution to the discourse on scientific literacy or whose work is well positioned to make a contribution to understanding public perceptions of science.
 They will be engaged as resource people for the programme.

 The programme will have three broad streams: